(A) How does an individual apply for supplemental nutrition assistance program (SNAP) benefits?

 (2) When more than one assistance group resides in a household, each assistance group has the right to complete its own separate application.
 Rule 5101:4-2-03 of the Administrative Code shall be followed to determine the composition of assistance groups within the residence.

-(3) The household shall not be required to complete more than one application when applying for medicaid, cash and/or food assistance.
+(3) The household shall not be required to complete more than one application when it is indicated that the household is applying for medicaid, cash and/or SNAP simultaneously.

 (H) What happens when an assistance group refuses to cooperate with the application process?